-When your projector does not turn on after a few tries, this could be due to a couple of issues.
+When your projector does not turn on after a few tries, this could be a couple of issues.
 First, check if the main power connection is tight.
 The smaller the cable, the more likely that it will lose connection.
-Additionally, make sure that it has not been unplugged accidentally.
+Furthermore, make sure that it has not been unplugged accidentally.

 Lastly, check for loose screws and connectors.
 Sometimes this type of issue is caused by the projector becoming damaged.
 There are a few small parts in your projector that are important to access with ease.
 If you lose these, then it could be the reason why your projector does not turn on.

 Some problems are hard to notice.
 For instance, your remote batteries could be the reason why your projector is not turning on.
 Check that the batteries are not fully drained because no matter how many times you try to turn them on, the projector will not turn on until the batteries are replaced.